-Till recently, the economic luck of milk producers of this region was in the hands of middlemen.
-Sho, by determining their own terms, were successful in taking away the cake and cream from the hands of poor milk producers.
+region was in the hands of middlemen.
+Who, by determining their own terms, were successful in taking away the cake and cream from the hands of poor milk producers.
 But, now all that has changed with the establishment of K.M.F's product plant at Dharwad.
 It is successfully encouraging the formation of milk co-operatives by promoting a spirit of co-operation and fraternity among different sections of the society.
 To prevent the exploitation of poor milk producers by middlemen, the latter are totally evaporated from the milk trade scene.
-Thus, to manufacture cuality milk products on such a large size, the milk is also to be collected in unlimited quantities.
+Thus, to manufacture muality milk products on such a large size, the milk is also to be collected in unlimited quantities.
 The collection of milk on such a large quantum pave the way for providing a regular and remunerative market to the milk producers of this region.
 "While what has been achieved is unquestionably impressive, but the task ahead, on the front of marketing of milk products, is indeed most challenging".

-5.3 Recommendations :
+5.3 Recommendations:

-The K.M.F's product plant, Dharwad will of course rank as one of the most successful milk products manufacturing plant in the country, provided the following recommendations are attempted to be implemented in near future, which are being conceived after evaluating the controllable and uncontrollable variables of its marketing strategy :
+The K.M.F's product plant, Dharwad will of course rank as one of the most successful milk products manufacturing plant in the country, provided the following recommendations are attempted to be implemented in near future, which are being conceived after evaluating the controllable and uncontrollable variables of its marketing strategy:

-1. Top level management is to be marketing-oriented : The key for implementing marketing concept successfully is a favourable attitude on the part of top management.
-"Marketing begins with top management".1 In other words, it is the top management which can provide the climate, the discipline and the leadership required for a successful marketing programme.
-In the words of a top marketing executive of international minerals and chemical corporation, "But a company cannot become customer-conscious by edict.
+1. Top level management is to be marketing-oriented: The key for implementing marketing concept successfully is a favourable attitude on the part of top management.
+"Marketing begins with top management".
+In other words, it is the top management which can provide the climate, the discipline and the leadership required for a successful marketing programme.
+In the words of a top marketing executive of international minerals and chemical comporation, "But a company cannot become customer-conscious by edict.
 Since all organisations tend to emulate their leader, it is most important that the head of the business be thoroughly customer-conscious.
-He can develop a mood, an atmosphere, and an espirit-de-cerps reflecting the pre-eminence of the customer that permeates every nook and corner of the company".2 top positions in a company, nor it implies that the managing director of K.H.F must come up through the marketing department, but it only means that the managing director and the other members of top management must be marketing-oriented.
-To put in the words of the president of Pepsi-Cola "our business is the business of marketing" and in the words of the president of Burroughs Corporation "any company is nothing but a marketing organisation".
+He can develop a mood, an atmosphere, and an espirit-de-corps reflecting the pre-eminence of the customer that permeates every nook and corner of the company".
+2 director of K.M.F must come up through the marketing department, but it only means that the managing director and the other members of top management must be marketing-oriented.
+To put in the words of the president of Pepsi-Cola "our business is the business of marketing" and in the words of the president of Burroughs

-It does not mean that marketing executives should . hold the
+It does not mean that marketing executives should a hold the